Despite their name, Chinese dwarf hamsters, or Chinese hamsters, are not members of the dwarf hamster genus or Phodopus family.

 Having pets, no matter how small or big, should be brought to the vet to give them the perfect care that they deserve.

-As mentioned earlier, some health issues these creatures can develop are the wet tail, diabetes, and respiratory problems.
-When going to the vet, consider these health issues to be checked to know how to prevent them from developing to a more serious condition.
+As mentioned earlier, some health issues these creatures can develop are wet tails, diabetes, and respiratory problems.
+When going to the vet, consider these health issues to be checked to know how to prevent them from developing into a more serious condition.

 A simple and much-needed checkup can cost around $30-$90, although these prices can vary depending on the location and the vet.